 Remember that 99% of your team will never hear about the “popularity contest” unless you give away your influence and promote the contest.

 • The “Outsider Pro” Distraction: Stealing your influence to build their list.

 When someone outside your company asks to speak to your team at an event, on a conference call, a webinar, a Skype call or Google hangout, one question to as ask yourself is, “Why does this person want access to my team?”

 In most cases they want you to exchange years of your hard-earned influence with your team for a sprinkle of their magical “pro” fairy dust.
 Keep in mind, just because someone has “Pro” or “Guru” status, doesn’t mean they have character.
 And it doesn’t mean what they teach will actually work for your team.

 An even greater danger lies in the “self-proclaimed” gurus or pros who teach what they themselves have never actually accomplished.
 Some aren’t even actively involved with a Network Marketing business.
 Some quit Network Marketing themselves but want to tell you and your team that Network Marketing is the way to go.

 Think about it this way: If you had built a long-term and stable network marketing business, why would you quit on your leaders, abandon your team, turn your back on your company and leave the amazing passive income you’ve created?
 You wouldn’t.

-So if you did quit network marketing to become a self-proclaimed guru or pro, you did so because you were never able to truly build a stable and sustainable Network Marketing business.
-And by default, what you teach will also not create a long-term Network Marketing business.
+So if you did quit network marketing to become a self-proclaimed guru or pro, you probably did so because you were never able to truly build a stable, sustainable and long-term Network Marketing business.
+And by default, odds are what you teach will also not create a long-term Network Marketing business.
 So why would someone who has never built a sustainable Network Marketing business want access to your team?

 In many cases they want to borrow your influence to get access to your team.